auctus-team/pycapacity/docs/source/examples/fourlink.md

 ## Velocity capacity polytope

-Acceleration polytope and ellipsoid for 4dof planar robot with random joint angles.
+Velocity polytope and ellipsoid for 4dof planar robot with random joint angles.
 The robot, polytope and ellipsoid are visualised using matplotlib.

 ```python
 import numpy as np
 import matplotlib.pyplot as plt